-It gathers today over 100 institutions and NGOs that either have direct responsibility for managing Marine Protected Areas (MPA) or are involved in the development of MPAs in the Mediterranean.
+It gathers today 127 institutions and NGOs from 21 Mediterranean countries that either have direct responsibility for managing Marine Protected Areas (MPA) or are involved in the development of MPAs in the Mediterranean.

-These players manage over 100 MPAS in 19 Mediterranean countries.
+These players manage or work with over 110 MPAS in 20 Mediterranean countries.